Everybody's Autobiography

 Everybody's Autobiography is a book by Gertrude Stein, published in 1937.

 It is a continuation of her own memoirs, picking up where The Autobiography of Alice B. Toklas, published in 1933, left off.
 Both were written in a less experimental, more approachable style than most of her other work.

-In chapter four of this book is found the famous quote "There is no there there" which refers to her disappeared childhood home in Oakland, California.
+In chapter four of this book is found the famous statement "There is no there there", which refers to her disappeared childhood home in Oakland, California.